 - Dronedarone is recommended as an option for the maintenance of sinus rhythm after successful cardioversion in people with paroxysmal or persistent AF:

-- Whose AF is not controlled by first-line therapy (usually including beta-blockers); and
+- Whose AF is not controlled by alternative treatment options including beta-blockers.

 - Who have at least one of the following cardiovascular risk factors:

 - Hypertension requiring drugs of at least two different classes, diabetes mellitus, previous TIA, stroke or systemic embolism, left atrial diameter of 50 mm or greater, or age 70 years or older.